 ICANN should consider implementing processes that act as deterrents to abuses of power and misconduct which would protect staff who might want to raise such instances.
 Specifically, ICANN should consider developing a whistleblower policy that enables staff to raise concerns in a confidential manner and without fear of retaliation; and developing appropriate systems to foster compliance.

-In 2010, the Berkman Center for Internet & Society reiterated One World Trust’s recommendation that ICANN carry out a yearly transparency audit that would be published as part of an annual Transparency Audit.
+In 2010, the Berkman Center for Internet & Society reiterated One World Trust’s recommendation that ICANN carry out and publish the results of a yearly transparency audit.

 Findings of ATRT2